Skip to content

 <p class="text-neutral-500 text-sm mb-3">

-The hollow centre carries a summary value — a common dashboard pattern.
+The hollow centre carries a summary value.

 </p>